amillerb/fta-liftandshift-dcmigration/doc/devops-iac-redeployment.md

 #### [prev](./devops-iac-redeployment.md) | [home](./welcome.md)  | [next](./devops-iac-testing.md)

+## Overview
 This section outlines the steps needed in order to setup an Azure DevOps Pipeline with the appropriate tasks needed for VM Redeployment/Rehosting.
 This implementation provides a baseline method of executing lift-and-shift IaaS migrations using Infrastructure as Code and Azure DevOps to track migration waves and progress.

+The sample pipeline takes the output of an Azure Migrate Assessment and creates new VMs based on the configuration from the exported assessment output.
+The VMs that will be created via this sample pipeline are empty Marketplace images, ready for configuration and app installation.

 ## 1 Pre-Requisites